-- This task needs the list of unscreened PAUs generated in Task 4, Qualitative Screening, to establish fire frequencies by compartment. - Fire event records available at the plant applicable to the bins defined in Table 1 may be used to update ignition frequencies of those bins using plant-specific data.
-(Note that it is assumed that the frequencies of the bins not included in Table 1 are already examined for plant specific fire experience and other conditions as part of the Full-power fire PRA.)
+• Fire event records available at the plant applicable to the bins defined in Table 1 may be used to update ignition frequencies of those bins using plant-specific data.
+(Note that it is assumed that the frequencies of the bins not included in Table 1 are already examined for plant specific fire experience and other conditions as part of the at-power fire PRA.)